El Tatio

 El Tatio is a geothermal field with many geysers located in the Andes Mountains of northern Chile at 4320 m above mean sea level.
 It is the third-largest geyser field in the world and the largest in the Southern Hemisphere.
 Various meanings have been proposed for the name "El Tatio", including "oven" or "grandfather".
 The geothermal field has many geysers, hot springs, and associated sinter deposits.
-These hot springs eventually form the Rio Salado, a major tributary of the Rio Loa, and are a major source of arsenic pollution in the river.
-The vents are sites of populations of extremophile microorganisms such as hyperthermophiles, and El Tatio has been studied as an analogue for the early Earth and possible past life on Mars.
+The water from these hot springs eventually forms the Rio Salado, a major tributary of the Rio Loa, significantly increasing the amount of arsenic in the river.
+The geothermal vents are sites of populations of extremophile microorganisms such as hyperthermophiles, and El Tatio has been studied as an analogue for the early Earth and possible past life on Mars.

-El Tatio lies at the western foot of a series of stratovolcanoes, which runs along the border between Chile and Bolivia.
-This series of volcanoes is part of the Central Volcanic Zone, one of several volcanic belts in the Andes, and of the Altiplano–Puna volcanic complex (APVC).
-This is a system of large calderas and associated ignimbrites, which have been the sources of supereruptions between 10 and 1 million years ago.
+El Tatio lies at the western foot of a series of stratovolcanoes which runs along the border between Chile and Bolivia.
+This series of volcanoes is part of the Central Volcanic Zone (one of several volcanic belts in the Andes), and of the Altiplano–Puna volcanic complex (APVC) – a system of large calderas and associated ignimbrites which were the sources of supereruptions between 10 million and 1 million years ago.
 Some of these calderas may be the source of heat for the El Tatio geothermal system.
 There are no recorded eruptions of the Tatio volcanoes in the historical period.

 The field is a major tourism destination in northern Chile.
 It was prospected over the last century for geothermal power production, but development efforts were discontinued after a major incident in 2009 in which a geothermal well blew out, creating a steam column.
 The blowout caused a political controversy about geothermal power development in Chile.

 Name and research history

-The term "tatio" comes from the Kunza language and means 'to appear', 'oven', but it has also been translated as 'grandfather' or 'burnt'.
+The term "tatio" comes from the nearly-extinct Kunza language; known meanings of the word include 'to appear' and 'oven', but it has also been translated as 'grandfather' (whose tears form the geysers) or 'burnt'.
 The geyser field is also known as the Copacoya geysers; Copacoya is the name of a mountain in the area.

 The earliest mentions of geysers in the region are from the late 19th century, and they were already well known by 1952.
 The first geothermal prospecting of the field occurred in the 1920s and the field was mentioned in academic literature in 1943.
 More systematic research took place in 1967–1982; most research on this geothermal field was done in the context of geothermal prospecting.